jusbuckingham/kofa-v2/README.md

-# Kofa AI (kofa-v2)
+# Kofa

-AI-powered news aggregator and ticker delivering summaries through a culturally conscious Black lens, with user authentication and metered access.
+**Black culturally conscious summaries of the latest news.** Kofa delivers concise, community-centered news digests so you can stay informed without sifting through noise.

 ---